-The best way to use up that yellow summer squash!
-Squash Casserole is a great way to use up fresh squash from your garden.
+This recipe is the best way to use up that yellow summer squash!
+Squash casserole is a great way to use up fresh squash from your garden.
 Easy to make with a creamy, cheesy filling and a crispy, buttery topping!

 How to Make Squash Casserole

 - Cut: Slice the squash to be ¼ inch thick and pat dry with a paper towel.

 - Combine: In a large bowl, stir together sour cream, eggs, cheeses, onion powder, garlic powder, and salt and pepper until well combined.